Logo L&E Global

 When starting an employment relationship, an employee undertakes to perform work of a specific kind to the benefit of the employer and under the employer’s management as well as at a place and for a time set by the employer, whereas the employer undertakes to employ the employee for remuneration.
 Employment under such conditions is employment under an employment relation regardless of the name of the contract the parties concluded.
 The Labour Code distinguishes three types of employment contracts, including an employment contract for a trial period, an employment contract for a fixed term and an employment contract for an unlimited term.

 Regardless of its type, the employment contract should define the parties to it, the contract’s type, the date of its conclusion, and the conditions of work and remuneration, in particular the kind of work, the venue of work, the remuneration for work reflecting the type of work performed with a specification of the components of the pay, working time, and the date of commencement of work.
 The employment contract is concluded in writing.
 If this form has not been preserved, then at the latest on the day of starting the work by the employee, the employer should confirm in writing for the employee the conditions as regards the parties to the contract, its type and terms and conditions.
-Additionally, the employer is obligated to notify the employee in writing about other conditions of pay indicated in the Labour Code within seven days from concluding the employment agreement.
+Additionally, the employer is obligated to provide the employee with an information on detailed conditions of work and pay, as indicated in the Labour Code, within seven days from commencement of work, in paper or electronic form.

 Fixed-term/Open-ended Contracts